The benefit of resilience psychology coaches

 We give meaning to everything we hear and see.
 Sometimes conscious and sometimes seemingly unconscious.
 A less resilient person will give more easily a negative meaning to a situation or a person than someone who feels comfortable.

 A resilience psychology coach usually examines in the first instance what style you use to give meaning and what meanings you assign to situations, people, the world, time, and yourself.
-By providing you alternative insights, you will be better able to deal with situations without negative feelings.
+By providing you alternative insights, you will be better able to deal with situations and setbacks without negative feelings.

 What causes reduced resilience?

 There can be various causes that make you less resilient.
 Inadequate nutrition, no exercises like gym or fitness training, and not enough sleep can lower your resilience but are rarely the cause.

 Traumas are often a cause, but usually in combination with other factors.
 Addiction can also cause less resilience.
 The resilience psychology coaches at TheONE examine the cause with you, but only to determine what the best treatment plan is.

 Resilience training for adults